 Welcome to My Snapshot Traveler!
-I’ve worn many hats in my life: student, program manager, teacher, and now blogger.
-So how exactly did I make the leap to travel blogging?
-Funny enough, travel and culture have been a common thread throughout my life – it just took me a bit of time to realize it.
-I’ve always had an interest in things that were new and different – culture, religion, language, ethnicity.
-My interest was first piqued when I was in the single digits – maybe 7 – and I was reading the book Come Over to my House by Theo LeSieg (the lovely Dr. Seuss).
+I’ve always had an interest in things that were new and different – culture, religion, language.
+My interest was first piqued when I was in the single digits – maybe 7 – and I was reading the book Come Over to my Houseby Theo LeSieg (the lovely Dr. Seuss).
 With its colorful pages of homes around the globe – huts, igloos, houseboats, rowhouses, cabins, and castles.
-It was a bit of an “aha” moment for me, like, not everyone lives in a split-level house in a cul-de-sac?
+It was a bit of an “aha” moment for me, like, not everyone lives in a cul-de-sac in the suburbs?
 Although the story is a bit stereotypical, it was still a wonderful introduction for me.

 My love for culture grew as the years rolled by.
 I worked my buns off when I was sixteen to pay for a summer exchange program to France.
-I went on to college to study cultural anthropology and later, earned a master’s degree in Adult Education with an English as a Second Language certification.
+From there, I was hooked.
+Travel is hands down one of my greatest joys in life, and I’ve been so fortunate to visit some incredible places over the years.

 WHAT IS A SNAPSHOT STORY?